cesko-digital/blog/README.md

 You can also add a `slug` field which will override the generated part of slug from title.
 Article URL does not depend on file position in content folder.
 URL format is `/year/month/slug`

+### Images

+Please try to avoid adding images directly to the repository. Česko.Digital has own data storage on [data.cesko.digital](https://data.cesko.digital).
+You can ask in [#p-ceskodigital_mktg](https://app.slack.com/client/TG21XF887/CMAS7H63D) Slack channel about new image upload or you can just attach links from other storage and responsible person will finalize images in a pull request before the merge.

 ### Featured posts

 You can use `featured: true` if you want to highlight older article on the main page.
 Please don't forget to remove this field for older articles if you are inserting a new one.